lwjglgamedev/lwjglbook-bookcontents-leg/chapter08/chapter8.md

 }
 ```

 As you can see we first need to do the rotation and then the translation.
 If we do the opposite we would not be rotating along the camera position but along the coordinates origin.
-Please also note that  in the `movePosition` method of the `Camera` class we just not simply increase the camera position by and offset.
+Please also note that  in the `movePosition` method of the `Camera` class we just not simply increase the camera position by an offset.
 We also take into consideration the rotation along the y axis, the yaw, in order to calculate the final position.
 If we would just increase the camera position by the offset the camera will not move in the direction its facing.

 Besides what is mentioned above, we do not have here a full free fly camera \(for instance, if we rotate along the x axis the camera does not move up or down in the space when we move it forward\).
 This will be done in later chapters since is a little bit more complex.